First and foremost, we believe that children need to have a love of reading and we work hard as a school to promote and foster this in our children.

 Key Stage 2

-In Key Stage 2 (and for the better readers towards the end of Key Stage 1) we begin to move from the reading schemes into real books.
+In Key Stage 2 (and for the more able readers towards the end of Key Stage 1) we begin to move from the reading schemes into real books.
 Our books are banded according to the complexity involved in reading.
 Pupils are able to choose books from the different levels that will enhance their reading abilities.
 There are Project X books and graphic novels which appeal to many children, but are designed to engage boys more in their reading

 Daily reading sessions are designed to develop a love of reading and pupils are encouraged to bring in their own books or choose from their class libraries.

-Throughout KS2 we begin begin to look at more complex texts and develop deeper reading skills by utilising extracts from classic books or other longer books broken into chapters.
+Throughout KS2 we begin to look at more complex texts and develop deeper reading skills by utilising extracts from classic books or other longer books broken into chapters.
 Teachers plan lessons that allow them to question pupils about what they are reading and probe the children about what authors styles indicate about the characters and story lines.

 Promoting Reading for pleasure is a focus in school with regular book swaps, author visits, spotlights on authors in each individual class and the children enjoying regular library sessions when they enjoy their reading.